Hulu Langat (federal constituency)

-Hulu Langat is a federal constituency in Hulu Langat District, Selangor, Malaysia, that has been represented in the Dewan Rakyat since 1974.
+Hulu Langat (formerly Ulu Langat) is a federal constituency in Hulu Langat District, Selangor, Malaysia, that has been represented in the Dewan Rakyat since 1974.

 The federal constituency was created from parts of the Langat constituency in the 1974 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 History

 Polling districts

 According to the gazette issued on 18 July 2023, the Hulu Langat constituency has a total of 41 polling districts.